Mnj-ToTheTop/English-Handwritten-Characters-Recognizer/README.md

 #### *DENSE LAYER - 2*
 Since we have 62 classes to classify, we have kept the the number of nuerons to `62`

-Dataset Taken from:

-@InProceedings {deCampos09,
-author = "de Campos, T.~E. and Babu, B.~R. and Varma, M.", title = "Character recognition in natural images", booktitle = "Proceedings of the International Conference on Computer Vision Theory and Applications, Lisbon, Portugal", month = "February", year = "2009",

-Looking at the data it can be noted that the first column contains the Image path while the 2nd contains the True Label of the image.

-I then created a Python list labels and filenames to store the image path of each image along with its corresponding label.

-STEP 2: Preprocessing
-To make sure all the images are of the same type and that all the images have the proper input size for our CNN, I used the imread() function of OpenCV library to read the image and the resize() function of the same to resize the image to the correct size.

-Then I converted both the labels list and filenames list to Numpy arrays.
-I also used the LabelEncoder from the scikit-learn library to encode the the labels to integers (as some of the labels are characters)

-STEP 3: Separating the Train set and Test set
-To split the dataset into train and test set, I have used the train_test_split() of the scikit-learn library.
-Once the the train set and test set were obtained, the labels were One-Hot-Encoded using the to_categorical() function of Keras.

-STEP 4: Model Building
-The model contains 3 Convolution Layers and Classification Layer.

-LAYER - 1
-This layer contains two Conv2D() layers one with 64 filters and the other with 32 filters, with the kernel size = 3 (i.e. 3x3).
-Following this, a Max Poooling layer is in place, which gives the output shape of 32x32x32.

-LAYER - 2
-This layer contains two Conv2D() layer each with 64 Filters and a kernel size of 3 (i.e. 3x3).
-This is followed by Max Pooling with a size of 2x2 which results in an output size of 8x8x64.

-LAYER - 3
-This layer is identical to Layer - 2 and results in an output size of 8x8x64.

-`NOTE: I have used padding to avoid shrinking of the data.` `NOTE 2: The activation function used is ReLu`

 ## STEP 5: Training and Testing the model
 The model was trained using the `model.fit()` function.
 30 Epoches were used.
 On evaluating the model using the test set, and the function `model.evaluate()` we can see the model has an accuracy of 75.806%